Reasons Why a Student or Score May Not Appear on Your Reports

 Before submitting a request to add a missing student, please check if the following situations are applicable:

-- Score is in progress: Some scores may take longer to process due to later testing dates or other circumstances (e.g., late arrival of testing materials or extra time needed to match records, or an irregularity during the administration).
+- Score is in progress: Some scores may take longer to process due to later testing dates or other circumstances (e.g., late arrival of testing materials, extra time needed to match records, or an irregularity during the administration).
 Check your student roster in AP Registration and Ordering to see when/if the student took the exam.
 Most scores for exams taken in June administrations 3 and 4 will be available by August 16.
 Scores for administration 5 will be available 3–5 weeks after the exam date.
 These students will receive an email when their outstanding scores are available and educator reports will be refreshed daily.

 - Student did not take the exam: Your AP coordinator can check their student roster or the digital exam readiness dashboard within AP Registration and Ordering that lists which exam administration the student was scheduled for, and whether the exam was taken.

 - Student's name is misspelled/incorrect: Check to see if the student is listed under a nickname, misspelled their name, or reversed their first and last names.
 If their name is incorrect, please have the student reach out to AP Services for Students to have this corrected.